pravega/pravega/documentation/src/docs/index.md

 Become one of the **contributors!** We thrive to build a welcoming and open community for anyone who wants to use the system or contribute to it.
-We describe how to contribute to Pravega [here](contributing.md)!
+Please check the [Contributions Guidelines](contributing.md) to quickly understand on how to contribute to Pravega?.
 You can see the [Roadmap](roadmap.md) document for more information.

 ## About